Corporate Insights: The Ultimate Guide to Workplace Giving

 Pro Tip: If you’re getting started with workplace giving for the first time, we suggest choosing one or two programs above to implement at your company.
 As you develop and troubleshoot those initiatives, feel free to add more employee giving opportunities down the line.

-There are tons of benefits to workplace giving programs, from the perspectives of both the nonprofit receiving funding and the company contributing charitably—not even to mention the employees participating.
+The short answer is yes!
+There are tons of benefits to workplace giving programs, from the perspectives of both the nonprofit receiving funding and the company contributing charitably—not to mention the employees participating.

 In terms of workplace giving benefits for companies, these are some of the top advantages you might see: